marsel-khusnutdin/Marsel-Portfolio/README.md

 * Perform the management of the stock.

-As a result, I've created [3 minutes-long video](https://www.loom.com/share/096670f977a2438d89fbfcfe25a44d1f) on Loom platform, where I briefly described how the customer can interact with the dashboard.
+I've also created [3 minutes-long video](https://www.loom.com/share/096670f977a2438d89fbfcfe25a44d1f) on Loom platform, where I briefly described how the customer can interact with the dashboard.

 <img src="https://user-images.githubusercontent.com/72653236/182861311-c5efe6bf-7b30-45e2-8aed-822ae1c64f7e.JPG" width="640" height="350" />